-Elections results too close to call for Proposition 123, a ballot measure to fund affordable housing
+Proposition 123: Colorado affordable housing measure too close to call

 Proposition 123, if passed, would set aside up to 0.1% of taxable income each year for affordable housing.
 That’s estimated to be $145 million in the current fiscal year — which ends June 30, 2023 — and $290 million in 2023-24 and subsequent fiscal years.

 The ballot measure landed on the November ballot at a time when affordable housing is one of the most pressing problems in Colorado and across the country.
-For example, Denver’s homeless population grew 12.8% in the last two years, according to a recent local survey, and a gap between Black and white homeowners in Colorado has continued to widen since 1970.
+For example, Denver’s homeless population grew 12.8% in the past two years, according to a recent local survey, and a gap between Black and white homeowners in Colorado has continued to widen since 1970.
 A Colorado Health Foundation poll also recently found that 86% of Coloradans think the cost of housing is an “extremely serious” problem.

-The politics surrounding Proposition 123 are complicated.
 It was endorsed by a number of prominent nonprofits and a host of Democratic state lawmakers and politicians.
-But it also has a bipartisan group of skeptics who want voters to think long and hard before weighing in on the measure, especially given the growing risk of a recession stemming from high inflation and rising interest rates meant to tamp down consumer costs.
+But it also had a bipartisan group of skeptics who wanted voters to think long and hard before weighing in on the measure, especially given the growing risk of a recession stemming from high inflation and rising interest rates meant to tamp down consumer costs.

-The new ballot proposal, if passed, could help ensure that teachers, nurses, firefighters and other essential workers could afford to live in the communities they’re serving and it could help address a full continuum of housing needs by serving people who are homeless as well as first-time homeowners, said Mike Johnston, a former state senator now leading Gary Community Ventures, the philanthropic organization bankrolling the committee that is worked to pass Proposition 123.
+The measure, if passed, could help ensure that teachers, nurses, firefighters and other essential workers could afford to live in the communities they’re serving and it could help address a full continuum of housing needs by serving people who are homeless as well as first-time homeowners, said Mike Johnston, a former state senator now leading Gary Community Ventures, the philanthropic organization bankrolling the committee that is worked to pass Proposition 123.

-“It’s past time to do something, and this offers a chance to do that without raising taxes,” Johnson told the Colorado Sun in early October, as the committee working to pass the measure, Coloradans for Affordable Housing Now, also known as Yes On Prop 123, was holding town halls, press conferences and roundtables all over the state.
+“It’s past time to do something, and this offers a chance to do that without raising taxes,” Johnston told The Colorado Sun in early October, as the committee working to pass the measure, Coloradans for Affordable Housing Now, also known as Yes On Prop 123, was holding town halls, news conferences and roundtables all over the state.
 The group includes more than 180 organizations, advocates and elected officials who feel the affordable housing crisis needs to be addressed promptly, Johnston said.

 How it would work